Web server modules

-To provide a solution for this challenge, we implemented Kameleoon A/B testing modules for the major web servers used in the market today.
-This allows the web server itself (for instance nginx or Apache httpd) to determine which variation will be used by each visitor.
-The server can then reply with a cached version of the correct variation, so this approach allows standard caching strategies to work as usual.
+To solve this challenge, we implemented Kameleoon A/B testing modules for the major web servers used in the market today.
+This allows the web server itself to determine which variation will be used by each visitor.
+The server can then reply with a cached version of the correct variation, so your application can benefit from standard caching strategies as well.

-In short, with these new modules, we introduce web testing at the web server level.
-This is a new intermediary level, somehow between the front-end and the back-end.
+With these new modules, we introduce web testing at the web server level.
+This is a new intermediary level, between the front-end and the back-end.

-A Kameleoon web server module is a low-level component (written in C for achieving maximal performance) that will perform variation allocation whenever an HTTP request triggers an A/B experiment.
-It will then (internally) redirect the request to a potentially different URL corresponding to the chosen variation.
+A Kameleoon web server module is a low-level component (written in C for optimal performance) that performs variation allocation whenever an HTTP request triggers an A/B experiment.
+It then (internally) redirects the request to a potentially different URL corresponding to the chosen variation.

-For instance, let's say a visitor hits the page
+For example, let's say a visitor hits the page

-https://www.shop.com/plasma-tvs.html, and there is a running experiment on that category page, with 3 variations.
+https://www.shop.com/plasma-tvs.html and there is a running experiment on that category page, with three variations.
 Internally, the web server will redirect the HTTP request to either

 https://www.shop.com/plasma-tvs.html (original version),

 https://www.shop.com/plasma-tvs.html?version=C (second variation).
 It will then usually return a cached version of these pages (or pass the call to the application server to generate a new one, if the TTL value of the cached version has expired).

 The A/B/C test is completely transparent to end users.
 The visitor only sees the canonical URL

 You can complete the entire setup and configuration of the experiment (including setting the target and redirection URLs; for example, by adding the